iZettle/api-documentation/pusher-api/tutorials/webhook-event-subscriptions.md

 * [Manage webhook event subscriptions](#manage-webhook-event-subscriptions)

 ## Understand how webhook events work
-The pusher API provides webhooks events for you to listen to activities of the Zettle Go app at a working HTTPS endpoint on your server.
+The pusher API provides webhooks events for you to listen to certain activities of the Zettle Go app at a working HTTPS endpoint on your server.

 After you subscribe to webhook events, when an event happens, the pusher API sends a `POST` request with the activity information in a payload to the HTTPS endpoint in real time.